 The IRS has a tool you can use to help figure out what you owe.

-If you sold your main home last year, don’t forget to pay capital gains taxes on any profit.
-You can typically exclude $250,000 of any profits from taxes (or $500,000 if you’re married filing jointly).
+If you sold your main home last year, don’t forget to report capital gains on any profit above the excluded amounts.
+You can typically exclude up to $250,000 of any profits from your income (or up to $500,000 if you’re married filing jointly).

 However, there are minimum time limits for holding property to take advantage of the exclusions, and other details.
 Consult IRS Publication 523.
-And high-income earners could get hit with an additional tax if the gain exceeds the exclusion.
+And some higher-income earners could get hit with an additional tax if the gain exceeds the exclusion.

 This article provides general information about tax laws and consequences, but shouldn't be relied upon as tax or legal advice applicable to particular transactions or circumstances.
 Consult a tax professional for such advice.